Chair of Governors

 It is through my work that I became a school governor, having signed up to the inspiring governance service.
 My aim is to utilize my skills, experience and passion for learning in working with the governing board and everyone associated with Ashwood into building and maintaining an outstanding school.

-I am currently the Year 6 teacher at Rawmarsh Ashwood Primary school.
-I have worked at the school since September 2016, where I worked as the Year 5 class teacher.
-Prior to working at Rawmarsh Ashwood Primary School, I worked at three schools within the Sandhill multi-academy trust.
+I am currently the Year 5 teacher at Rawmarsh Ashwood Primary school.
+I have worked at the school since September 2016, where I worked as the Year 5 class teacher before becoming the Year 6 teacher for 3 years.
+Prior to working at Rawmarsh Ashwood Primary School, I worked at three schools within the Sandhill Multi-Academy Trust.
+I am currently the literacy lead for the school, designated looked after children teacher and KS2 lead.

 Before beginning my teaching career, I graduated from the University of Leeds with a degree in French.
 After completing my degree, I studied my primary PGCE at Sheffield Hallam University.